 One person dead after Colbert County house fire

 COLBERT CO., Ala.
-(WAFF) - One person was killed Thursday in a Colbert County house fire.
+(WAFF) - One person died on Thursday in a Colbert County house fire.

 There are no further details at this time, stick with WAFF 48 for updates.